We’re finally here! It’s the issue of Stormwatch that inspired this month of blogging even though I had never read it before.

 Battalion cannot believe his eyes.
 Who would be so foolish as to free his father?
 Despot retorts that there was a threat so big that Stormwatch had no other choice.
 Father and son face each other down, and as each prepare to strike a killing blow upon the other, Timespan winks Battalion out of the future and back to his own time.
 He follows close behind, saying only, “I expected nothing different.
 You may think whatever you like, but I got exactly what I wanted…”

-As Despot monologues to the empty air around him while subsuming the minds of every civilian nearby, he’s shot down by a bolt of energy from a mysterious, silhouetted figure (whose identity we won’t learn until Stormwatch #26 – 18 issues from now!!!)
+As Despot monologues to the empty air around him while subsuming the minds of every civilian nearby, he’s shot down by a bolt of energy from a mysterious, silhouetted figure (whose identity we won’t learn until Stormwatch #26 – 18 issues in reading order from now!!!)

 Stormwatch #10 finds Battalion back in the present and understandably in shock as he tries to fill out his personal log, not knowing if it may be his last with his team (Here Diva, Fuji, Winter, and Strafe).